 - 4. Configure the following: - 1.
 Permission - a.
 Name: Type the name of the user group you want to create. - b.
 Description: Type a short description for the user group you plan to create. - c.
-Permission: Select one of the access permission for the user group, from the drop-down menu. - d.
+Permission: Select one of the access permission for the user group, from the drop-down menu.
+You can also grant admin permission to generate guest passes. - d.
 Click Next. - 2.
 Resource: From Select Resources, add the resources you want to assign to this user group. - 3.
 Click Next. - 4.
 Domain: Select the domain from the list of domains to which this user group will be associated. - 5.
 Click Next. - 6.
 Administrator: Select the users available in the list and add them under Selected User.
 You can also create Administrator accounts for the group from this page. - 7.
 Click Next.